mongock/mongock/CONTRIBUTING.md

 - **Discussion rewarding:** Similarly to issues, discussions are really helpful to improve the Mongock project.
 This area focuses less in fixing, but really helps us in getting new ideas or approaches.
 In the same way as issues, any contributor who starts(or participates in) a discussion will be recognised and listed in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).

-- **Code contribution rewarding:** This is the highest level of external contribution.
-In this case the contributor not only gets listed into our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md), but obtains a special mention.
+- **Code contribution rewarding:** In this case the contributor not only gets listed into our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md), also obtains a special mention.
 For requested features we often provide bounties to motivate our community.
 Visit our list [requested contributions](https://github.com/mongock/mongock/labels/contribution-requested) and see if there is any with a bounty label, indicating the amount :stuck_out_tongue_winking_eye:

+- **Adding a new driver:** This is a special case within the `code contribution`.
+You can check our [suggested list of drivers](https://github.com/mongock/mongock/labels/driver-requested) of suggest a different by contacting us [here](mailto:development@mongock.io)

 ### Bounty rewarding